epam/ai-dial/docs/tutorials/chat-objects.md

 Applications can be made to return documents in the response.
 AI DIAL supports the following document formats: PDF, DOC/DOCX, PPT/PPTX, TXT and other plain text formats such as code files.

-For example, [DIAL RAG](../video%20demos/demos/dial-web-rag) application allows users to attach files to their requests.
-Such files are placed in a dedicated bucket of a user which can be made accessible for specific applications.
-Then, the application generates the response considering the attached files and outputs them together with the response.
+For example, the [DIAL RAG](../video%20demos/demos/dial-web-rag) application enables users to attach files to their requests.
+These files are stored in a dedicated user bucket, which can be configured to grant access to specific applications.
+The app then generates the response, taking into consideration the attached files, and includes them in the output along with the response.

 To attach a document in the response of your application, follow the example below: